Your opponents study theory. You study them.

 Both.
 You practice poker by playing real hands in the arena, but every hand is saved for review.
 The replay system lets you take over at any decision point and branch into alternate lines.
 It is a poker training tool disguised as a game.

-How are the bot opponents different from each other? +
+How are the opponents different from each other? +

 Each villain has a distinct profile: looseness, aggression, bet sizing tendencies, and bluff frequency.
 You learn to adjust your strategy to each type rather than playing one-size-fits-all.